NKNaaS/fish-cdf/README.md

 # fish-cdf

-Command to open a directory in the Mac Finder in a shell.
+Fish plugin to open macOS Finder folders in a shell.

 ## Installation